sylvainwhite/sylvain-white-dev/_posts/2019-06-07-onMarketing.md

 - “I’m sorry, it’s my fault.”
 - “I’m sorry, I can’t accept your money.
 The meal’s on me.”
-- “That’s terrible, please tell me what happened so I can make sure it never happens again
+- “That’s terrible, please tell me what happened so I can make sure it never happens again"

 **#6 Practice puppetry**